 Please see the image below for a summary of the main things to consider and adjust your set up accordingly.

-Finally movement is the key to avoiding postural problems.
+Finally movement is the key to avoiding postural problems and improving posture.

 Avoid sitting for long periods.